abhi18av/abhi18av/README.md

 ### Hi there 👋

-Here's brief list of my open source work, containing the PRs and initiatives which I consider to be noteworthy
+Here's brief list of my public or open source work, containing the PRs and initiatives which I consider to be noteworthy

 [Fulcro - ReactJS ecosystem](https://github.com/abhi18av/abhi18av/blob/master/Fulcro_ReactJS_Ecosystem.md)